om-arya/matcha/README.md

 ## 🔍 Main Contribution
 ### 🎧 MATCHA Chart Summarizer
 The MATCHA Chart Summarizer is a Chrome Extension that:
-- Detects when the user focuses on a data visualization (image).
+- Allows the user to focus on images, including data visualizations.
-- Uses an LLM (Google Gemini) to generate a concise, spoken summary of the chart.
+- Provides a command to generate an informative, spoken summary of a chart image using an LLM (Google Gemini).
-- Allows the user to ask natural language questions about the chart via voice input.
+- Provides a command for the user to ask natural language questions about the chart via voice input.
 - Converts all outputs to speech for screen reader accessibility.

 <a id="research-goals"></a>
 ## 📊 Research Goals
 1. Improve chart accessibility by building an LLM-powered screen reader that works as effectively as possible, tested by running controlled user studies with blind, low-vision, and neurodivergent participants.
-2. Stress-test LLM robustness by measuring how summaries change before and after fixing flaws using semantic similarity metrics.
+2. Stress-test LLM robustness by measuring how much summaries change before and after fixing flaws using semantic similarity scores.

 <a id="methodology-overview"></a>
 ## 🧪 Methodology Overview
-We evaluate the robustness of LLMs interpreting visualizations through the following pipeline:
+We evaluate the robustness of LLMs interpreting data visualizations through the following pipeline:
 1. Flaw Taxonomy
-   - Based on WCAG 2.1 and visualization literature.
+   - Based on WCAG 2.1 and data visualization literature.
    - Split into:
      - Accessibility flaws: poor contrast, missing labels, font size, etc.
      - Misleading flaws: distorted axes, inconsistent scales, bias, etc.